-4-8 Operating expenses
+4.8 Operating expenses

-Operating expenses are recognised in the consolidated statement of profit or loss upon utilization of the service or at the date of their origin.
+Operating expenses are recognized in the consolidated statement of profit or loss upon utilization of the service or at the date of their origin.

-4-9 Taxation
+4.9 Taxation

-4-9-1 Kuwait Foundation for the Advancement of Sciences (KFAS)
+4.9.1 Kuwait Foundation for the Advancement of Sciences (KFAS)

-The contribution to KFAS is calculated at 1% of taxable profit of the Group in accordance with the modified calculation based on the Foundation's Board of Directors' Resolution, which states that income from associates and subsidiaries, Board of Directors' remuneration, transfer to statutory reserve should be excluded from profit for the year when determining the contribution.
+The contribution to KFAS is calculated at 1% of net taxable profit of the Group in accordance with the modified calculation based on the Foundation's Board of Directors' Resolution, which states that income from associates and subsidiaries, Board of Directors' remuneration, transfer to statutory reserve should be excluded from profit for the year when determining the contribution.
+The Parent Company has no liabilities towards KFAS for this year due to accumulated losses.

-4-9-2 National Labour Support Tax (NLST)
+4.9.2 National Labor Support Tax (NLST)

-NLST is calculated in accordance with Law No. 19 of 2000 and the Minister of Finance Resolution No. 24 of 2006 at 2.5% of taxable profit of the Group for the year after deducting Board of Directors' remuneration for the year.
+NLST is calculated in accordance with Law No. 19 of 2000 and the Minister of Finance Resolution No. 24 of 2006 at 2.5% of net taxable profit of the Group for the year after deducting Board of Directors' remuneration for the year.
 As per the Law, income from associates and subsidiaries, cash dividends from listed companies, which are subjected to NLST have to be deducted from the profit for the year.
+Under the NLST and Zakat regulations, no carry forward of losses to the future years or any carry back to prior year is permitted.

-4-9-3 Zakat
+4.9.3 Zakat